This program is offered at Clark State's Beavercreek, Bellefontaine and Springfield - Leffel Lane locations.

 Upon completion of the program, the graduate is eligible to apply to take the NCLEX-RN examination.
 Licensure is mandatory for practice as a RN.
 Candidates for licensure in Ohio must obtain a criminal background check and disclose information related to any prior felony or misdemeanor, crimes involving gross immorality or moral turpitude, violation of a drug law, and/or recent diagnosis or treatment of a psychotic disorder.
 The Ohio Board of Nursing will determine whether the candidate may take the licensing exam.

-Bachelor of Science in Nursing (BSN) Completion Options
+Bachelor of Science in Nursing (BSN) Completion Option

 Graduates of the Associate of Applied Science degree in Nursing are prepared to obtain licensure and employment as a registered nurse.
 Graduates are also prepared to continue their education and obtain a bachelor's degree in nursing.
 A number of colleges and universities have designed bachelor's nursing completion programs for associate degree prepared registered nurses.
-In addition to the previously discussed Concurrent and Pathway Admission options with Urbana University and Wittenberg University, the program has strong articulation agreements with a number of other BSN completion programs.
-Students are encouraged to refer to the transfer section of the catalog and their academic advisor for more information about these programs.
+Clark State has articulation agreements with a number of area BSN completion programs including Ohio State University, Ohio University, University of Cincinnati, Western Governors University, Wittenberg University, and Wright State University, Students are encouraged to refer to the transfer section of the catalog, the transfer guides area of the college's web site, and their academic advisor for more information about these programs.

 The program schedules are designed for full-time students who have completed all prerequisites and who have no college preparatory requirements.
 Many individuals, especially part-time students and those taking college preparatory education courses, will require additional semesters of study.